-Welcome to Innovation Café, where we explore the complexities of the innovation ecosystem.
-Today, we’re tackling a controversial and troubling issue in the world of intellectual property: efficient infringement.
+This article takes on a troubling issue in the world of intellectual property: efficient infringement.

 What Is Efficient Infringement?

-Efficient infringement occurs when a company decides it’s financially advantageous to infringe on a patent rather than pay licensing fees.
-Instead of negotiating with the patent owner, these companies calculate that:
+Efficient infringement happens when a company decides it’s cheaper to infringe on a patent than to pay licensing fees.
+Instead of negotiating with the patent owner, these companies leverage their size to avoid paying the inventors:

-- The cost of potential litigation is lower than the licensing fee.
+- The cost of litigation is lower than the licensing fee.

-- The patent owner, especially a small inventor, might not have the resources to pursue legal action.
+- The patent owner, especially a startup or small inventor, might not have the resources to pursue legal action.

-- Even if caught, the penalties are unlikely to outweigh the profits made from infringing.
+- Even if they’re caught infringing, the penalties are unlikely to outweigh the profits they make from it.

 It’s a calculated gamble that exploits weaknesses in the patent enforcement system.